 Carmel, NY · Putnam County

 "Our patio was sinking.
 The landscaper said a groundhog did it.
-TriState found the burrow, trapped the groundhog, filled the tunnel, and installed a barrier.
-Patio is level again."
+TriState found the burrow, trapped the groundhogs, and installed protective barriers.
+We re-leveled the patio and it's never sunk again."

 Steve B.